LucaRainone/multiplication-tables-webapp/README.md

 [Demo](https://www.rain1.it/tabelline/)

 ## Why
-Because I have a son who is in 2nd elementary school and I wanted to build something for him without annoying ad.
+I have a son who is in 2nd grade elementary school and I thought to build for him something without the annoying ads.

 ## Contributing